franklinqin0/blog/docs/algo/spiral-matrix.md

 ## Solution

-Let `N` be the number of total elements in the matrix.
+Let $N$ be the number of total elements in the matrix.

 ### Simulation